hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 --- back

-# Informal Requirements for Dual TLS Certificate Support
+# Informal Requirements for Dual TLS Certificate Support {#sec-design-requirements}

-## General TLS Semantics

-### Protocol Flow Consistency

-Dual certificate authentication must follow the same logical flow as standard TLS certificate authentication, including integration with `Certificate`, `CertificateVerify`, and `Finished` messages.

-### Minimal Protocol Changes

-Any additions or modifications to the TLS protocol must be minimal to ease deployment, reduce implementation complexity and minimize new security risks.
+This section documents the design requirements that drove the development of this specification.

+This section is primarily intended to easy WG review and could be removed or simplified prior to RFC publication.

+## Dual-Algorithm Security

-### mTLS support
+### Weak Non-Separability

-The mechanism must support both server and client authentication scenarios.
-In case of mutual authentication dual certificates may be used unidirectionally as well as bidirectionally.

-### Exported Authenticators Compatibility

-The mechanism must be usable with Exported Authenticators (RFC 9261) for mutual authentication in post-handshake settings.
+The dual certificate authentication achieves, at least, Weak Non-Separability {{?Signature-Spectrums=I-D.ietf-pquip-hybrid-signature-spectrums-06}} at the time of verification of the `CertificateVerify` message.

-## Certificate Handling Semantics
+## Dual Certificate Semantics

 ### Independent Chain Usability